 If you choose the master River Delta Development:

-- You will work using the latest insights and methods in delta technology, design, and governance by participating in research programmes at the three universities of applied sciences;
+You will work using the latest insights and methods in delta technology, design, and governance by participating in research programs at the three universities of applied sciences.

-The master River Delta Development is the only professional Master’s programme in this field at the HBO level in the Netherlands.
-All other water-related Master’s programmes are offered by research universities.
-A Master’s programme at the HBO level is distinguished by its practical approach, intensive collaboration with the work field (e.g. via Living Labs), and a broad perspective on the material (in this case, the river delta).
+The master River Delta Development is the only professional Master’s program in this field at the HBO level in the Netherlands.
+All other water-related Master’s programs are offered by research universities.
+A Master’s program at the HBO level is distinguished by its practical approach, intensive collaboration with the work field (e.g. via Living Labs), and a broad perspective on the material (in this case, the river delta).